 CERTIFICATION PROGRAM ASSISTANT

 Ms. Dunham joined ASFPM in November 2010.
 Her duties include clerical support to the Certification Coordinator.

 Email Jason H.

 Jason Hochschild was hired by ASFPM in July of 2011 to help expand the Geographic Information Systems (GIS) and web mapping capabilities of the association's Science Services Program.
 Jason previously was a contractor with ASFPM for 2 years working on several HAZUS projects, building online mapping applications such as the Great Lakes Coastal Oblique Photo Viewer, and administering an outreach website ASFPM developed for FEMA's Great Lakes Coastal Flood Mapping Project.

 As an ASFPM employee, Jason continues to enhance web-based mapping and outreach tools that support floodplain management and flood risk communication and performs GIS analyses that support ASFPM projects.
 Jason has over 10 years work experience in the field of Geographic Information Systems and holds an undergraduate degree in Geography (Human/Environment Interaction Focus) and a graduate level GIS Certificate, both from the University of Wisconsin - Madison.

 Suzanne started as the Accountant for the Association of State Flood Plain Managers in December 2014.
 She has a BS in History from the University of Wisconsin-Stevens Point and an MBA with an emphasis in Accounting from Edgewood College in Madison WI.
 She has been a Certified Management Accounting through the Institute of Management Accountants for 19 years.
 She spent 19 years as the Director of Finance at a local non- profit, AIDS Network.
 This provided her with significant experience in non-profit accounting and grant management.

 PUBLIC INFORMATION OFFICER

-Michele Mihalovich is the public information officer for ASFPM since November 2013, having previously served as an award-winning journalist and editor for multiple newspapers in Iowa, Oregon and Washington.
+Michele Mihalovich has been the public information officer for ASFPM since November 2013, having previously served as an award-winning journalist and editor for multiple newspapers in Iowa, Oregon and Washington.
 Michele served as a King County/Seattle Public Health Medical Reserve Corps volunteer and has completed FEMA NIMS/ICS.
 She also served on a media panel, instructing new public information officers through Washington Emergency Management.